Getting Kids Engaged and Ready for School to Start

 Finally, the night or week before the big day, get your whole family geared up by having a family get-together or special meal together.
 Celebrate!
 Each year is an important milestone and it’s great to remind your child that their work and progress is important for the whole family.

-Overall, allow your child to express how they feel about starting school –- don’t discourage expression of some negative feelings.
+Overall, allow your child to express how they feel about starting school –- don’t discourage the expression of some negative feelings.
 Try to empathize and then focus on the positive aspects rather than the end of summer.
 The tips I’ve listed here will help your child feel good about the impending school year!

 Juliette, a Spanish tutor and mom, has a Master’s in Social Work from Columbia University and hails from the University of Pennsylvania.
-You can find her at Tutorspree, a nationwide base of educational professionals who tutor a variety of subjects.
+You can find her at Tutorspree, a nationwide base of educational professionals who tutor a variety of subjects

 Amanda’s Spin On Back to School

 As educators and parents, both Kim and I value the benefits of starting the school year prepared and organized.
-If you missed Kim’s post earlier this week with 10 Back-to-school Tips to help get your kids ready for school, it is definitely a post worth going back and reading with tested and true helpful tips!
+If you missed Kim’s post earlier this week with 10 Back-to-School Tips to help get your kids ready for school, it is definitely a post worth going back and reading with tested and true helpful tips!
 Our guest author addresses this transition time from summer to school!